bartczernicki/MachineIntelligence-TextAnalytics-TPLDataFlows/README.md

 ![Training Job](https://github.com/bartczernicki/MachineIntelligence-TextAnalytics-TPLDataFlows/blob/master/TPLVectorEmbeddingsProcessingConsole.gif)

-Getting Started - 1) Configuration of SQL Connection and API Keys
+Getting Started - 1) Configuration of SQL Connection and OpenAI API Keys
 * Ensure to add .NET Secrets or JSON configuration (you will need to add the JSON code if using a file)
 * Right-click on the C# Project and select "Manage User Secrets"
 * Add the SQL Connection (SQLConnection) and OpenAI (APIKey) (if using Azure OpenAPI, use AzureOpenAPI section)